observablehq/framework/docs/lib/deckgl.md

 ### 3. The DeckGL instance

-We create a DeckGL instance targetting the container defined in the layout.
+We create a DeckGL instance targeting the container defined in the layout.
 During development & preview, this code can run several times, so we take care to clean it up each time the code block runs:

 ```js echo
 const deckInstance = new DeckGL({